 Clubs in Hong Kong are some of the best in Asia, and whether you feel like clinking glasses with people from the pages of Vogue or dancing until the sun comes up you’ll find a place for you and your dancing shoes.
-The top five Hong Kong clubs below are a mixture of lounge like cocktails bars to Ibiza inspired super DJ destinations.
+The top five Hong Kong clubs below are a mixture of lounge-like cocktails bars to Ibiza-inspired super DJ destinations.

 Before you strap on your high heels you should be aware that many of the clubs in Hong Kong operate a Judge Dredd like door policy.
-It’s often worth calling ahead to try and get your name on the guest list or at least arrive early, if you want to get in.
+It’s often worth calling ahead to try and get your name on the guest list or at least arrive early if you want to get in.

 If you believe the hype, this is Hong Kong’s hottest dancefloor; if you don’t, it’s where clubbers with more money than sense come to waste it – and you’ll hear both opinions in Hong Kong.
 Perched above the party district of Lan Kwai Fong, the interior is a sharp, designer fusion of Asian and New York influences, such as secluded booth style seating and seductive lantern lighting.
 Although, it’s worth pointing out that the club has a bizarre policy of keeping live birds in cages throughout the club; PETA has pointed out the lights and loud music make the practice cruel to the birds but Dragon-I refuses to budge.
-If you’re planning a visit, be sure to plan ahead and get on the uber exclusive guest list.
+If you’re planning a visit, be sure to plan ahead and get on the uber-exclusive guest list.

 Found in the luxury surrounds of the Luxe Manor in Tsim Sha Tsui FINDS attracts a more mature crowd that manages to be hip without needing to flaunt it.
-The Scandinavian theme means an understated design with simple woods, clean lines and light colors.
-FINDS does feature top draw DJ’s at the weekend, although the emphasis here is on socialising which is helped by the expertly mixed cocktails.
+The Scandinavian theme means an understated design with simple woods, clean lines, and light colors.
+FINDS does feature top draw DJ’s at the weekend, although the emphasis here is on socializing which is helped by the expertly mixed cocktails.

 Amongst the many exclusive clubs in town M1NT is arguably the King, with a door policy stricter than the Freemasons.
 This member only club is inspired by the original in London, and if you want to join you’ll need to stump up a Swiss size chunk of your bank account.
 M1NT does, however, have nights which are open to non-members.
 The club itself is a palace, featuring a 32,000 piece crystal chandelier, Damien Hirst paintings and live black tip sharks in an aquarium.
 The while the guest list reads like the line-up at Madame Tussauds.

 If you’re sick of having your belt and shoes sneered at by the Robocops at most of Hong Kong’s clubs, Dusk till Dawn is a slice of down and dirty fun.
-Packed at weekends with locals, expats and stop-over flight crews, the whole bar is transformed into one big dance floor as the crowd writhes around to jaw droppingly good Filipino bands.
-Expect U2, Black Eyed Peas and other top hits from the last twenty years.
+Packed at weekends with locals, expats, and stop-over flight crews, the whole bar is transformed into one big dance floor as the crowd writhes around to jaw-droppingly good Filipino bands.
+Expect U2, Black Eyed Peas, and other top hits from the last twenty years.